golioth/developer-training/website/docs/golioth-exploration/01-golioth-intro/03-hardware-setup.md

 <ConnectToSerial/>

-3. You can now press the reset button on the nRF7002-DK to see the serial output as it runs.
+3. You can now press the reset button on the nRF7002 DK to see the serial output as it runs.
 We expect that the device will not be able to connect as it does not yet have credentials.